Virtualization-projects/panamax-ui-wiki/Cloud-Provider-Installation-of-Panamax-Client.md

 ### Create a CoreOS VM on Digital Ocean
 1. Be sure to upload your Public ssh key to Digital Ocean prior to creating your CoreOS VM
-1. Create a new droplet and select CoreOS 444.4.0 - Use, at minimum, the 2GB server type
+1. Create a new droplet and select CoreOS Stable - Use, at minimum, the 2GB server type
 1. After the droplet is created, view its detail and via the Settings section, select the Networking tab - make note of your public IP address.

 ### Install Panamax